-- Children placed in foster care by the Department of Children, Youth and Families (DCYF); - Children placed in foster care by private, non-profit child caring agencies; and, - Children in group care serviced by private, non-profit child caring agencies.
+- o Children placed in foster care by the Department of Children, Youth and Families (DCYF); - o Children placed in foster care by private, non-profit child caring agencies; - o Children in group care serviced by private, non-profit child caring agencies; and - O Children placed in a kinship guardianship care by the Department of Children, Youth and Families (DCYF).

-The determination of financial need of a child not living in a home maintained by the child's parents or other relatives considers only the child's own income and resources.
+The determination of financial need of a child not living in a home maintained by the child's parents considers only the child's own income and resources.
 A child is determined to be Categorically Needy if his/her non-excluded resources are within the AFDC resource limit of \$1000 and income is less than the AFDC Consolidated Standard for a Plan size of one.